Do engineers build things? Engineers don’t often physically build things. But the engineers who do, are almost always better designers.

 These roles are all part of the engineering process, but you’re not hands on.
 The work isn’t a cakewalk though.
 You may do real-time problem-solving in high-stress environments.

 #4 Best work options to build things as an engineer

-Think of Nikola Tesla, he built the following things:
+Think of Nikola Tesla, a genius engineer, who built the following:

 - Tesla coil

 - Magnifying transmitters

 Now, if starting a business isn’t for you, find a job where you can work with your hands.
 In certain fields like robotics, you can design and build all day.
 Check out somewhere like Boston Dynamics, where hands on work is a necessity.

 The point is, certain types of engineers focus more on building things than others.
 And in the following position types, you’ll increase your chances of building things: